gliptak/lecture-source-py/source/rst/scalar_dynam.rst

         ax.set_xticks(range(ts_length))
         plt.show()

-Let's create a 45 degree diagram for the Solow model at a fixed set of parameters
+Let's create a 45 degree diagram for the Solow model with a fixed set of
+parameters:

 .. code-block:: ipython